-The Assessment Review Board Complaint forms, filed March 4, 2011, had check marks beside boxes 3 (Assessment amount) and 4 (Assessment class) in Section 4 (Complaint Information).
-For Section 5 (Reason(s) for Complaint), there was an attachment listing ten grounds or reasons.
+The Assessment Review Board Complaint form, filed March 4, 2011 had a check mark beside No. 3 (Assessment amount) and No. 4 (Assessment class) in Section 4 (Complaint Information).
+For Section 5 (Reason(s) for Complaint), an attachment listed 16 grounds for appeal which included issues regarding capitalization rate, rental rates, vacancy allowance and fairness and equity.